Click on a calendar event or date to learn more, or browse a complete list at the Library Calendar's main page.

 Or chat with me when I'm online:

-You can also see my availability and select an appointment (you will be able to select Zoom or in-person).
+You can also see my availability in CPP Connect and select an appointment (students only).
+You can choose Zoom or in-person.

 Can't find a time that works?
 Contact me with your availability.